 As 3 is the magic number, I did 2 home ceremonies and one public ceremony with Planet Kambo.
 Founder Jon lead the sessions with me, having trained in South America before bringing the practice back home and constructing London’s first Kambo-focused enterprise.
 All of Planet Kambo’s medicine is ethically sourced and they work closely with and support the Matses tribe deep in the Amazon of Peru.

-There are 3 stages to the medicine:
+Planet Kambo explain that there are 3 stages to the medicine:

 Reset: There’s a reason Kambo also goes by the name of ‘ordeal medicine’.
 It causes a deep purge from various organs in the body, this powerful detoxification resets the body and mind and allows for the next stage of healing to take place

 Restore: within 15 minutes of the purge, a feeling of relief and calm washes over the body.
 This is the beginning of the ‘Kambo afterglow’ which can last up to 72 hours.

 Revive: In the weeks and months following treatment, the real power of the medicine is revealed.
 Kambo stimulates the immune system in a way that limits sickness and ill-health, making one ‘bullet proof’.
 Bringing a whole new meaning to the term ‘no pain no gain’ – no purge, no surge.

 Preparation starts the morning of the treatment, with a water fast recommended upon waking.
 This is why Planet Kambo’s regular Sunday group sessions are held at 11am and a couple of large bottles of water should be kept by you at all times.
 My first two private ceremonies were held at home, buckets provided.

 Set and setting makes a difference to any healthcare ritual.
 Lighting some incense and flicking on some meditative rainforest reverberation, I got comfy with a pillow and blanket on the living room floor.